ruolin/strawberry/README.md

 Important Notes
 ==================
-If you download Strawberry 0.9.1 at 12/04/2017.
+**If you download Strawberry 0.9.1 at 12/04/2017.
 There is a serious bug in terms of the output.
-The assembled_transcripts.gtf will be empty if you use default number of threads with is 1.
+The assembled_transcripts.gtf will be empty if you use default number of threads which is 1.
 This bug has been fixed at 12/05/2017.
-Please update your repo.
+Please update your repo.**

 News
 ==================